uoi-io/ansible-galera/README.md

 - Centos 7
 - Debian 8

+Supported functionalities:
+- Firewalld (iptables)
+- SELinux
+- Pacemaker

+Pacemaker support provides clustercheck tool and the needed configuration.
+When Pacemaker support is define, Galera cluster will be stopped at the end of the configuration.

 ## Requirements
 This module needs at least 3 nodes and Ansible 1.9.

 ## Role Variables
-If galera_reset_cluster is set to true, all data will be erased.
+If galera_reset_cluster is set to true, all databases will be erased.

 ### CONFIG
 ```
 ### MARIADB